Webb Lab People

 Post-docs

 Dr. Yinan Hu, Post-Doctoral Fellow, 2015-2017.
 (PhD.
 UMass Amherst, Lab of Dr. Craig Albertson) – Sensory ontogeny in a coral reef goby.
-Funded by NSF grant to JFW. [now post-doc in McMenamin Lab, Boston College; Charles A. King Trust Postdoctoral Research Fellow]
+Funded by NSF grant to JFW. [had been post-doc in McMenamin Lab, Boston College; Charles A. King Trust Postdoctoral Research Fellow; now working in the genomics industry]

-Dr. Nathan Bird, Post-Doc, 2012-2014 (PhD, George Washington University) – Heterochrony and modularity in the lateral line system of cichlid fishes. [now Assistant Professor, Department of Biology, University of Northern Iowa; http://www.uni.edu/biology/dr-nathan-bird]
+Dr. Nathan Bird, Post-Doc, 2012-2014 (PhD, George Washington University) – Heterochrony and modularity in the lateral line system of cichlid fishes. [now Associate Professor, Department of Biology, University of Northern Iowa; http://www.uni.edu/biology/dr-nathan-bird]

 Dr. Daniel Bassett, Post-Doc, 2007-2008 (PhD, University of Auckland, New Zealand, Lab of Dr. John Montgomery).
 Lateral line mediated feeding behavior in a Lake Malawi cichlid.
 [Now in industry in New Zealand]